Fr-Storm/MUJ-connect/README.md

 - Send Messages / Embed Links

-2. Bot cannot change nickname of the server owner or roles higher than itself (Discord restriction).
+2. The bot cannot change the nickname of the server owner or roles higher than itself.

+3. `/assign` command:

+- Only members with the Manage Nicknames permission can use it.

+- If a user already has a gender role, they cannot be assigned another.

+- Gives an error if the user tries to use it without permissions.

-3. This bot works inside a specific guild for faster command syncing.
-So, don't forget to change `guild` Id and `Intro_channel_Id` in the code.
+4. This bot is designed for a specific server.
+Don't forget to update `Roles in Server/Code`, `guild IDs`, and `channel IDs` properly!

 ## Made by yours truly, with ❤